Digicreon/Vik/README.md

 Attributes:
 * `data-vik`: Used to avoid Vik management on a link if set to "`false`".
 * `data-vik-url`: Force a URL different than the one set in the `href` or `action` attribute.
-* `data-vik-method`: Set to "post" to force the POST HTTP method when a link is fetched (forms use the "method" attribute to define the used HTTP method).
+* `data-vik-post-method`: Set to `true`" to force the POST HTTP method when a link is fetched (forms use the "`method`" attribute to define the used HTTP method).
 * `data-vik-ghost`: Tell if the "ghost mode" must be used.
 Possible values are "`true`" or "`false`".
 * `data-vik-strategy`: Merging strategy.
 Possible values are "`replace`", "`fill`" or "`copy`".
 * `data-vik-target`: Selector of the DOM element (in the current page) that will be replaced by (or filled by) the fetched content.